Slide It In: Reissues

 On 8 June 2009, the album was re-issued as a two-disc digipack to commemorate its 25th anniversary.
 On the first disc, the CD contains the entire US mix of the album and 8 of the original UK mixes digitally remastered.
 The UK mixes of "Hungry for Love" and "Love Ain't No Stranger" are not included, but an acoustic version of "Love Ain't No Stranger" is featured (taken from Starkers in Tokyo).
 A DVD containing promo videos and live performances is also included.
 Another version of the 25th reissue was released by Rhino in 2017.

 A deluxe remaster version was released on 8 March 2019 in a number of configurations: CD, 2CD, 2LP, and a super deluxe 6 CD+DVD box.
 The 6CD/DVD collection features remastered versions of the UK and US versions of Whitesnake's sixth studio album, a 35th-anniversary remix, along with previously unreleased live and studio recordings, music videos, live footage, and an interview with vocalist David Coverdale, previously released on the Japanese American mix on the album.
 The reissue also came separately as a double CD edition and 2LP formats featuring the remastered versions of the UK and US mixes along with bonus tracks, while a new CD/2LP contained the 35th-anniversary remix by Christopher Collier, featuring yet a different track listing.

+On 25 June 2026, Craft Recordings announced its vinyl counterpart reissue along with 1987 and Slip of the Tongue, which is set to be released on 18 September.